Prudent helps you gather your transactions and turn them into insightful reports.

 YYYY/DD/MM AccountOne $99 AccountTwo

-There needs to be at least two spaces between the end of AccountOne to the start of the currency sign (the currency sign can be any character you want too).
-That's it!
+There needs to be at least two spaces between the end of AccountOne to the start of the currency sign (see below section for more on currencies and commodities).

 For example, the following records a transaction (paying of a utility bill from a bank account):